patters-match/z88/oz/readme.txt

 favorite C compiler on your platform with the following supplied make files:

 cd /tools/mpm
-make -f makefile.z80.borlandccp55.win32  [using free Borland C++ V5.5 for Windows] or make -f makefile.z80.unix [using GCC on CygWin/Windows, GCC/Linux/*X]
+make -f makefile.z80.borlandccp55.win32  [using free Borland C++ V5.5 on Windows] or make -f makefile.z80.gcc.win32 [using MinGW or Cygwin GCC on Windows] or make -f makefile.z80.gcc.unix [using GCC on GCC/Linux/Mac OSX/Unix]

 Then, to compile & run the MakeApp utility you need to have a Java Development Kit 1.4.x or later installed.
-Download it from http://java.sun.com.
+Download it from http://java.sun.com for your operating system platform.

 cd /tools/makeapp
 makejar.bat (or makeapp.sh for Unix) script).

-The bat file contains Java-related instructions if you have problem getting the java compiler working.
+The bat file (or shell script) contains Java-related instructions if you have problem getting the java compiler working.
 An executable JAR file will be produced (makeapp.jar) in the /tools/makeapp directory.

                                      -  *  -